josefinho/poc-typescript-api/README.md

  - [ ] PUT /candidates/{id} - Update candidate by id
  - [ ] DELETE /candidates/{id} - Delete candidate by id
  - [ ] Registration and Login with JWT Authentication
- - [-] GET /candidates/{id}/jobs/{id} - Apply to a job.
+ - [X] GET /candidates/{id}/jobs/{id} - Apply to a job.
 One candidate shouldn't apply more than one time to the same job.

 - [ ] Jobs Module
  - [X] POST /jobs - Creates one Job